lwjohnst86/nefa-code/doc/manuscript.md

 Conclusions: Total NEFA was a strong predictor for lower beta-cell function over 6 years.
-Our results suggest that association with beta-cell function is due to the absolute size of the serum NEFA fraction, rather than the specific lipid composition.
+Our results suggest that association with beta-cell function is due to the absolute size of the serum NEFA fraction, rather than the specific fatty acid composition.

 <!-- outline